-At Dunlop, we sincerely believe that the development of a single-ply conveyor belt that not only significantly outperforms its thicker, heavier, multi-ply counterparts, but also has dramatically less impact in terms of its carbon footprint, is a genuine and very exciting game changer.
+In Dunlop we sincerely believe that the development of a single ply conveyor belt that not only significantly out-performs its thicker, heavier, multi-ply counterparts but also have dramatically reduced carbon footprint is a genuine and very exciting game changer.

-Although some might throw their hands up at the thought of using a single-ply belt, it should be remembered that single-ply solidwoven belting has been used in underground mines for several decades.
-I am not advocating single-ply belts simply because we already have a belt that can do all these things, because there is nothing to prevent other conveyor belt manufacturers from following the same path.
-Replacing thick, multi-ply belts with singleply belts that are much more durable and long lasting yet use so much less energy is certainly the best way forward in every respect.
+Although some might throw their hands up at the very thought of using a single ply belt, it should be remembered that single ply solid woven belting has been used in underground mines for several decades.
+I am not advocating single ply belts simply because we already have a belt that can do all these things because there is nothing to prevent other conveyor belt manufacturers from following the same path.
+However, the fact is that replacing thick, multi-ply belts with single ply belts that are much more durable and long lasting yet use much less energy is certainly the best way forward in every respect.

 What can you do?

-The first step is to accept that thicker, heavier belts are not the solution for conveyors where belt damage is a problem.
-I recommend that you explore the possibility of using a single-ply construction belt that provides the necessary tensile strength and resistance to accidental damage.
-At the very least, fit conveyor belts that have been specifically engineered for purpose rather than a constant stream of low-grade 'sacrificial' belts.
+ANSWER: The first step is to accept that thicker, heavier belts are not the solution for conveyors where belt damage is a problem.
+As you no doubt expect, I am naturally going to recommend that you explore the possibility of using a single-ply construction belt that provides the necessary tensile strength and resistance to accidental damage.
+At the very least, fit conveyor belts that have been specifically engineered for the purpose rather than a constant stream of low grade 'sacrificial' belts.
 This will lead to extended operational lifetimes and consequently less waste in every respect.